 A LIFE OF TRAVEL

 Fast forward to my marriage, a couple of months living in the Virginia/D.C. area, and learning French.
-Then, I moved to Morocco for the first time in my entire life of actually traveling abroad.
+Then, I moved to Morocco for the first time in my entire life traveling abroad.

-I did dream of a life of travel before it happened.
+I had dreamed of a life of travel before it happened.
 I always knew it was something I would do one day.
 But I did not know how it was going to happen.
-I have realized in my thirties that the wishes, hopes, and dreams we had as children or young adults can come true.
+In my thirties, I realized that the wishes, hopes, and dreams we had as children or young adults can come true.
 But we don’t always realize this until we are older.
-That’s because we let fear and our insecurities distract us from who we are truly meant to be.
+That’s because we let fear and insecurities distract us from who we are meant to be.

 My move to Morocco was pretty rough for the first few months.
-I know most people are going to say, “You know you didn’t have to move abroad if you didn’t want to or if you didn’t feel like that was something you could do.”
+I know most people will say, “You know you didn’t have to move abroad if you didn’t want to or didn’t feel like that was something you could do.”
 My answer to that statement is moving abroad, when I did, was the right decision for my family and me at the time.

 MY INITIAL EXPERIENCE ABROAD